Name: J. Patrick Harrington

 This is one of Claude's last etchings, completed about 1662 [Mannocci 43, state v B (of vii)].
 Apollo (in his role as the Sun god) leads the Four Seasons as they dance to the music of Time.
 In the background, men go about their business, for they cannot see the gods who share the landscape with them.

-The inscription reads: "Apollo in the act of obeying Time.
+"Apollo in the act of obeying Time.
 Spring starts the dance.
 Summer with its heat is not absent.
-Autumn follows with its sweet wine.
-Winter marks its season."
-A related, previously unknown painting came to light in 1987.

 "The Beech-Tree" by Charles E. Burchfield (1919)

-Zinc plate etching, 5 1/8 x 8 1/4 in.
+Zinc plate etching, 5 1/8" x 8 1/4".
 This heavily-inked impression is titled "The Beech-tree" at the lower left, although the title is usually given as "Beech Tree and the Valley of the Little Beaver".
-Between July and September, 1919, Burchfield completed this and nine other etchings.
+Between July and September, 1919, Burchfield completed this and at least ten other etchings.
 Only trial proofs of the plates were pulled by Frank Wilcox, who had encouraged him to try this medium.
 In 1953 an edition of ten impressions was printed from this plate, in connection with an exhibition of Burchfield's drawings.
 This is Burchfield's only published etching.
-The fact that the impression shown here is titled, but not numbered, suggests that this is a proof pulled in 1919.
-All the proofs were titled.
-The Burchfield-Penney Art Center in Buffalo, NY, holds one of the 1953 impressions; it is not titled, but is numbered in the lower right corner.
-In addition to this etching, there are a few other prints by Charles Burchfield.
+The fact that the impression shown here is titled but not numbered suggests that this is a proof pulled in 1919.
+Many of the proofs were titled.
+The Burchfield-Penney Art Center in Buffalo NY holds one of the 1953 impressions; it is not titled, but is numbered in the lower right corner.
+Here is another fine impression, presumably one of the ten pulled in 1953: "The Beech Tree"

 Nora Harrington Fletcher: Landscape Paintings

-Books by Nancy Patz
+Books and Art by Nancy Patz